 We all have a fandom of some sort that we try to keep updated with.
-Whether it be a favorite music artist, sports team, television show, company, etc., we can always rely on social media networks to keep us in touch with whatever we are following.
+Whether it be a favorite music artist, sports team, television show, company, etc., we can always rely on social media networks, such as Facebook, Snapchat, and Twitter to keep us in touch with whatever we are following.
 One site that’s meant for checking up on fandoms while seeing what other people have to say about them is Reddit, but those who use this site need to be careful and avoid Reddit scams.

 What is Reddit?